Dancing with the Stars: Indonesia

+Dancing with the Star Indonesia aired its first series in March 2011 on Indosiar and was hosted by Choky Sitohang and Cathy Sharon.
+Fadli & Trisna were the winners, while Yuanita Christiani & Wawan finished in second place, and Hengky Kurniawan & Melissa finished in third.
+The second series aired from October to December 2011.
+Lucky Widja & Sri were the winners, while Melly "SHE" & Wawan finished in second place, and Tya Ariestya & Yana finished in third.

 Japan

 The Japanese version is called Shall We Dance?
 It has the same title as the 1996 movie by the same name, but it has no relation to it beyond the shared name.
 Due to the fact that there was already a series-special dancing program, and that many cast members from it also appeared in the new program, the Japanese version was confused with a regularly scheduled version of the series-special, rather than its own version of the TV series.
 This one ran from 8 April 2006, to 17 March 2007 on NTV-4.